The Supermen

-"The Supermen" is a song written by English singer-songwriter David Bowie in 1970 and released as the closing track on the album The Man Who Sold the World.
-It was one of a number of pieces on the album inspired by the works of literary figures such as Friedrich Nietzsche and H. P. Lovecraft.
+"The Supermen" is a song by English singer-songwriter David Bowie, written in 1970 for his third studio album, The Man Who Sold the World, released later that year in the US and in April 1971 in the UK.
+The song is one of several on the album to take inspiration from the works of literary figures, such as Friedrich Nietzsche and H. P. Lovecraft.

 Music and lyrics

 The song has been cited as reflecting the influence of German Romanticism, its theme and lyrics referencing the apocalyptic visions of Friedrich Nietzsche and its prominent timpani part being likened to Richard Strauss' Also Sprach Zarathustra.
 Bowie later said "I was still going through the thing when I was pretending that I understood Nietzsche...
 And I had tried to translate it into my own terms to understand it so 'Supermen' came out of that."
 Critics have also seen the influence of H. P. Lovecraft's stories of "dormant elder gods".

 According to Bowie himself the guitar riff was given to him by Jimmy Page when the latter, who was Shel Talmy's session guitarist in the mid-1960s, played on one of Bowie's early releases, "I Pity the Fool".
 The riff was later used on another Bowie song, "Dead Man Walking", from the Earthling album in 1997.